rivas-lab/phenome-wide-unified-model/README.md

 # 4. Identify Continuous Phenotypes
-Helpful when we want to analyze only continuous phenotypes.
+This step is helpful when we want to analyze only continuous phenotypes and want to avoid processing non-continuous input files.
+Not necessary if only running one phenotype at a type.

 ## Prerequisities:
 1. Downloaded genebass file ```pheno_results.tsv```